mrkishi/veonim/cultural-learnings.md

 # cultural learnings of neovim for make benefit glorious feature of THE GRID

 ## tasks
+- get rid of `findLastHlid`. this means we loop over the array again. there is not need to do that as we are already looping thru to map to cell. just make it stateful and keep hlid ref around. this should speed it up a bit
+- charDataToCell a bit slow. how can we speed it up? maybe don't use map + create objects?
 - defer updating of grids (WindowGrid) as they are not used immediatly. rendering to canvas should be highest priority
 - resize canvas and canvasBox when `win_position` updates
   - see TODO in `window-canvas :: api.resize`